KemerDev/Spatial-NonUniformityFix/README.md

 normalizing it using the pixel values of both our images and finally applying gaussian blur and per-element division.

-Of course gaussian blurring and per-element division help preserve our planes texture, that's the purpose after all, fixing non uniformity while keeping the target plane's texture.
+Of course gaussian blurring and per-element division help preserve our planes texture, that's the purpose after all, fixing non uniformity while preserving target plane's texture.

 ## Final product and its standard deviation visualised.